equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 > I literally copy paste this definition from their website

-So what it means is you write Ruby script, you load the code to AWS Lamda and then when you trigger it it will:
+So what it means is you write Ruby script, you load the code to AWS Lamda and then when you trigger it.
+That will:

-1. spin up Lambda instance (this is when you start being charged $$$)
+1. spin up Lambda function (this is when you start being charged $$$)
-2. run your script code
+2. run your script code (e.g. write some record to DB, process some payment, send an email)
 3. kill Lamda (this is when you will stop being charged)

-The price of execution depends of how much memory you allocate to this Lambda execution and how long it took to finish. **If Lambda spin up + code execution + die** took 100 ms you will pay only  for 100ms (And we are talking like $0.0001 per execution, check [pricing](https://aws.amazon.com/lambda/pricing/))
+The price of execution depends of how much memory you allocate to the Lambda execution and how long it will took to finish.
+If **Lambda spin up + code execution + die** took 100 ms you will pay only  for 100ms (And we are talking like $0.0001 per execution, check [pricing](https://aws.amazon.com/lambda/pricing/))

 > Serverless folks will hate me for using the words "spin up".
 In reality you are not spinning up anything as the AWS Lamda function is Function as a Service (FaaS)
-> therefore provisioning is taking care of by AWS.
+> therefore provisioning is taken care of by AWS.
 What I mean by "spin up"  is trigger the lamda function.
 >
 > BUT this "trigger" is more complex than "run a script".
 You see there
-> is a concept of "cold starts" of Lambda executions => if the Lambda function
+> is a concept of "cold starts" of Lambda executions; meaning  the Lambda function
-> was not executed for a while it will take bit longer to execute as
+> was not executed for a while, it will take bit longer to execute
-> more often executed Lambda functions.
+> compared to often executed Lambda functions.
 So it  really feels like Spin
 > up.
 >
 > That's why I'll keep on using this term trough out the article in sense of special kind